 As you might have concluded by now that the best way to get exposure to the TikTok stock is buying a stake in the parent company, “ByteDance.”
 But that’s probably not going to happen since the company might not be opened for US investors.
 Buying it on an international exchange (Hong Kong most likely) might not be worth the additional cost unless you can invest a hefty sum.

 Your best chance to get exposure to TikTok is buying into its US, Canadian, Australian, and New-Zealand business wing, i.e., TikTok Global, when and if the company is offered to the public in the open market.

 That said, you can invest in the parent company “ByteDance” right now, through the CFD.
 You can go both long and short on the company, which means that you can “invest” on the notion that the stock would go up (going long) or it might tank (going short).

 But that is for seasoned investors, and it doesn’t matter whether you can predict the fundamental value of the company and account for the investor sentiment surrounding the stock.
 Just the decision to delay the IPO can have huge repercussions for the potential stock price.

 How to Buy Stocks in Canada

 Since TikTok stock isn’t available to purchase yet, consider buying other types of stocks.
-My two favourite ways to buy stocks in Canada are the following:

 Despite the powerful growth and popularity of the app, the stock can go either way.
 It can be a huge success and make its investors rich within a few months of the IPO, or it might turn out to be a hyped-up bust.
 Investing in either outcome with more credible information might be incredibly risky.